tapasrm/chatbot/README.md

 # chatbot
-A simple chatbot trained from scratch
+A simple chatbot trained from scratch on a dummy dataset.

-Model is as good as the training data.
+This is a Supervised Model with no generative capablities.
+This just gives a framework to train a simple chatbot to handle predefined scenarios.

+This works pretty well with 99% accuracy.

+Sometimes it faces some challenge with grammatically incorrect words.
+We can solve this by implementing a Trie on the client side to check for grammatical errors.

 Take a look at [[Train_Bot.json]].
 The trained model will be capable of responding to those questions.

 ### Steps to run locally